 Damansara in early maps and written records

-Later, Douglas's son-in-law, an Australian surveyor named Daniel D. Daly, was madesee Isabella Bird (2002) Letters to Henrietta, Northeastern University Press, Boston, p.
-321 the Superintendent of Public Works and Surveys of Selangor.
-However, according to Daly himself, he was appointed by Sir Andrew Clarke in May 1875.
-Since Daly's appointment as surveyor predates Douglas's Selangor assignment, the following must be true: Daly was initially recruited by Clarke to work in Singapore.
-When Douglas was transferred to Selangor in 1875, and later made the Resident of Selangor in April 1876, he made Daly his second-in-command.
+Later, we were told that Douglas's son-in-law, an Australian surveyor named Dominick Daniel Daly, was made the Superintendent of Public Works and Surveys of Selangor.
+In 1882, Daly recounted that he was tasked by Sir Andrew Clarke in May 1875 to do a topological survey in Selangor.
+Since Daly's appointment as surveyor predates Douglas's Langat assignment, the following must be true: Daly was initially recruited by Clarke to work in Singapore and the Malay states.
+When Douglas was made the acting Resident of Selangor in April 1876, he made Daly his second-in-command.2

 A map of Malay Peninsula published in 1863 by Edward Weller.
 Note that the interior of the Malay States are not fully explored and therefore they are not shown on the map.